containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-29-getting-started-with-node-js-what-is-nodejs.js/index.md

  * The client makes a request to the Node.js server.
  * Node.js server places the incoming request into the Event Queue.
  * There is an Event Loop consistently checking the Event Queue whether it has any user’s request or not.
- * If there is any request that does not require I/O operations such as reading file system or Database, Event Loops picks it us, process it, generates a response, and sends it back to the user.
+ * If there is any request that does not require I/O operations such as reading file system or Database, Event Loops picks it up, process it, generates a response, and sends it back to the user.
  * In case of a request that requires I/O operation, Event Loop picks up a thread from the worker thread pool and assigns that request to this thread.
 Now, this thread processes the request, generates a response, and sends it back to Event Loop and Event Loop sends the response to the client.

 That is the Node.js architecture and that’s how it handles multiple user requests asynchronously.